All Episodes

 That means America's history.

-I know we're imperfect, we talk about our imperfections, but we're also the country that has more freedom, more liberty, and we have created a standard of living that is the envy of the world, and in spite of all the power we've accumulated, we abuse it less, and we have used our freedoms to advance the human condition worldwide and in the process defeat fascism, Nazism, communism, now more recently radical Islamism.
+And in spite of all the power we've accumulated, we abuse it less, and we have used our freedoms to advance the human condition worldwide and in the process defeat fascism, Nazism, communism, now more recently, radical Islamism.

-It's called our constitution that allows us to write wrongs, correct injustices, and we have proven that system works.
+It's called our Constitution that allows us to right wrongs, correct injustices, and we have proven that system works.

 We've gotten a lot done.